-- 1. Depressing the brake treadle. - 2.
-Downward/rearward movement of Retarder Hand control located at the gear selector console, (figure 2-11).
+- 1. Depressing the brake treadle. - Downward/rearward movement of Retarder Hand control located at the gear selector console, (figures 2-11 & 2-12).

 Either of the above actions will result in transmission retarder braking action and illuminate the blue indicator light at the dash OFF/ON switch.